MicrosoftDocs/nav-content/dynamics-nav-app/hr-how-register-employees.md

 ---
-title: Set Up Employees and Modify Information| Microsoft Docs
+title: Set Up Employees and Modify Information
 description: Describes how to register new personnel or edit information for existing staff.
 services: project-madeira
 documentationcenter: ''